reaperhulk/cryptography-pkcs11/README.rst

   * Sessions that generate exceptions during an active operation are destroyed and a new session is opened to take their place.
 This is a blocking operation.
-  * If you destroy the session pool object it does not handle that gracefully, as each session will try to call ``release``, but the object they're calling is being deallocated so Bad Things occur.
 * Generating or loading a key with ``CKA_TOKEN`` True is not supported at all yet.
 * When adding the ``pkcs11`` entry point for multibackend it is injected as the